debiki/talkyard/README.md

        sudo sysctl --system

-1. Compile and SBT `publishLocal` a logging library.
-(Search for `[7SBMAQ2P]` in this Git repo, to find out why.)

-       sudo s/d-cli
-       project edLogging
-       publishLocal
-       # then CTRL+D to exit

 1. Build and start all Docker containers: (this will take a while: some Docker images will be downloaded and built)